Stephens Lawyers & Consultants

 - conduct that results in substantial consumer or small business detriment;

-ACCC compliance and enforcement tools
+ACCC compliance and enforcement strategy

 - Encouraging compliance with the law – including by educating and informing consumers, businesses and traders about their rights and obligations under the Act.
 Compliance activities undertaken by the ACCC can include:-